Luh1124/UV-IDM/README.md

         - ...
     - third_party/
         - ...
-        A suitable environment named `ldm` can be created and activated with:

 ## Environment
+We recommend using Anaconda for environment and package management.

 ```bash
 conda env create -f environment.yaml